Smart Trace Systems™ grounding

-success of locating tracer wires.
+locating telecom and tracer wires.

-Are You Locating Tracer Wires Wrong?
+Are You Locating Telecom and Tracer Wires Wrong?

 As more non-metallic utility lines are installed, tracer wires are an essential part of locating these lines.
 If you are familiar with tracer wire construction, you have most likely seen one or two wires sticking out of the ground.
 This is incorrect for 2 reasons.
 Learn why When the ends of tracer wires are left ungrounded, this significantly reduces the ability to locate them accurately.
 However, Tracer Wire Technologies has developed a solution for the problem.
-With over 51 years of combined locating experience, we have created a device that not only grounds tracer wires, but allows the grounding configuration to be disconnected, thus providing a way to selectively locate the intended path.
+With over 51 years of combined locating experience, we have created a device that not only grounds telecom and tracer wires, but allows the grounding configuration to be disconnected, thus providing a way to selectively locate the intended path.

 CAN YOU SPOT THE PROBLEM?